-It is considered that the principle of residential development on the site is acceptable and in accordance with the guidelines of the policy SP3.
-Visually the revised scheme is acceptable and would provide adequate amenity to existing and future occupants.
-Adequate access, parking and turning can be provided within the site.
+It is considered that the principle of residential development on the site is acceptable and in accordance with the criteria of the amended and adopted SP3.
+It is considered that the revised layout addresses the comments raised by Members of the Planning Committee in February 2019 and that the agent has taken these on board.
+Visually the revised scheme is acceptable and as it seeks to reinstate a former historic farmyard arrangement which is a positive to the historical character of the conservation area.
+The revised proposal would provide adequate amenity to existing and future occupants and adequate access, parking and turning can be provided within the site.
 The proposal is also acceptable in terms of residential amenity, ecology, archaeology and contamination.
-The proposal accords with national and local policies, the NPPF and heritage act.
+The proposal is therefore considered to accord with national and local planning policies, the NPPF and Section 72 of the 1990 Act.